3DeSocial/3DStandards/Specifications/FloorPlan_spec.md

 Properties:

-type:'circle' - Indicates items will be plotted in a circle.
+type:'circle' - Indicates items will be plotted evenly in a circle.

 radius: <number of meters> - distance from the center to the circle in meters.

 maxItems: <number of items> The number of items that will be plotted evenly around the circle.

-center: (Optional) - The center of the circle in 3D space.
+center: {x:0,y: 0,z: 0} (Optional) - The center of the circle in 3D space.
+Defaults to 0,0,0

+#### Row

+type:'row' - Indicates items will be plotted evenly between two points.

+start: {x:0,y: 0,z: 0}

+end: {x:0,y: 0,z: 0}

+maxItems: <maximum number of items in this row>

+#### CenterPiece

+type:'circle' - Indicates item will be plotted in the highest priority / central place

+center: {x:0,y: 0,z: 0} (Optional) - The position to be plotted in 3D space.
 Defaults to 0,0,0

 ### JSON Example